SkylineCommunications/dataminer-docs/connector-help/connector_help/Arris_Alarm_Central.md

 ### Creation

-#### Virtual connection (driver range 1.0.0.x)
+#### Virtual connection (range 1.0.0.x)

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

-#### HTTP connection (driver range 2.0.0.x)
+#### HTTP connection (range 2.0.0.x)

-This driver uses an HTTP connection and requires the following input during element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

 - **IP address/host**: IP of the server that receives the forwarded HTTP posts.
 If HTTP post forwarding is disabled, this setting is not used, and any value can be specified, e.g. *localhost*.
 - **IP Port**: Port of the web server at the server that receives the forwarded HTTP posts.
 If HTTP post forwarding is disabled, this setting is not used, and any value can be specified, e.g. *8080*.
 Default value: *8080*.